-Lacey represents former high-ranking employees of a mortgage company in connection with a DOJ investigation involving potential mail and wire fraud claims under FIRREA.
+Lacey represented former high-ranking employees of a mortgage company in connection with a DOJ investigation involving potential mail and wire fraud claims under FIRREA.

-Lacey represents a company in connection with a DOJ investigation of alleged violations of the Clean Water Act.
+Lacey represented a company in connection with a DOJ investigation of alleged violations of the Clean Water Act.

 Lacey represented a former executive of Fortune 500 company in connection with Delaware shareholder derivative litigation.